ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>
 <h3>1.
-STOP using Docker Desktop: Faster Alternative Nobody Uses - <a href="https://medium.com/gitconnected/stop-using-docker-desktop-faster-alternative-nobody-uses-d36a64af09a6" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Bash to GitLab: Automate Your AWS Security Group Management - <a href="https://medium.com/@mayank-devops/from-bash-to-gitlab-automate-your-aws-security-group-management-b2eccaeafd80" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hayk Simonyan`**
+✍️ **posted by `Mayank Gupta`**

-<blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>
+<blockquote>Working on cloud infrastructure comes with a unique set of challenges, especially when it comes to securing your resources from bad actors…</blockquote>

 <h3>2.
 Container Security Scanning - <a href="https://medium.com/itnext/container-security-scanning-f16b438db58d" target="_blank" rel="noopener noreferrer">link</a></h3>